rfhfntkm/putin-to-huylo/README.md

 putin-to-huylo
 ==============

   Browser extension that replaces occurrences of "Putin" with "Huylo".
+Works for Ukrainian, English and Russian.

+  If you found some error or have an idea how to improve extensions - feel free to make a pull request.

 Derived from the work of: